This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 Wilbur (Morgan County)

-In this section, there is no physical evidence of the tower that I know of, and the online research isn’t very definitive or consistent.
+For these possible tower sites, there is no physical evidence of the tower that I know of, and the online research isn’t definitive or consistent.

 Mysteries mentioned by others

-There are some tower sites mentioned by others, that I am totally not sure about (as of October 2023.)
+There are some tower sites mentioned by others, that I am totally not sure about.
 I have not seen any evidence of these despite many hours spent looking through topographical maps.

 Don’t exist as far as I can tell… yet…